student020341/neural-network/README.md

 on the other creatures, but their brains are also on short scrambling timers.
 This can be observed by sudden changes in their outputs.
 The creatures' behaviors are limited in how interesting they can be since they are mostly considering factors that are static or affected by their own outputs.
 I may add a more complex creature in the future, possibly on its own page.

+# Swarm

+Still under development, but is currently creatures represented by green dots that are vaguely aware of resources in the environment represented by red dots